 Pythagoras Mathematics was influenced by the Geometry of ancient Egypt.
 The Pythagorean theorem otherwise regarded as the hypotenuse theorem which is attributed to Pythagoras and/or his group, like Thales' Geometry deals with calculation of areas of triangles and rectangles, and showing the relationship between all the sides.
-The discovery of Moscow Mathematical Papyrus (MRP) and Rhind Mathematical Papyrus (RMP) in the 19th Century AD which are collections of Egyptian problem texts that date back to 1850
+The discovery of Moscow Mathematical Papyrus (MRP) and Rhind Mathematical Papyrus (RMP) in the 19th Century AD which are collections of Egyptian problem texts that date back to 1850 B.C. and 1550 B.C respectively are at least a thousand years older to than both Thales and Pythagoras.
+The papyruses systematically show that Egyptians had been preoccupied with the relationship between angles.

-2 These statements by Eudemus (whose work has perished) are reported in Proclus, In primum Euclidis Elementorum librum commentarii, 157:10-11; 299:1-3, ed.
+&lt;sup>2 These statements by Eudemus (whose work has perished) are reported in Proclus, In primum Euclidis Elementorum librum commentarii, 157:10-11; 299:1-3, ed.
 Friedlein = [FV], I, 79:8-9+13-15, Thales A20.